 What are good relaxation tips?

 Most people have a different expectation of what a lifestyle session truly is, but let me remind you that there is no studio, there are no 4 fixed walls; we’ll have either tons of trees around us or a cup of coffee in your kitchen table.
+It's a storytelling type of session.
+We'll embrace any chaos and enjoy our time together.

 Getting to know you, Mom to Mom, is so important to me.
 Sharing our journeys will be a key part of our experience together.
 By the time I start clicking my camera you’ll be relaxed and eased (we will still be talking while I photograph everyone, it’s just how it flows).
-There will be some sort of chaos (that I LOVE) but I promise we’ll have fun, photographing kids or newborns means being prepared for the unexpected.
+There will always be some sort of chaos (that I LOVE) but I promise we’ll have fun, photographing kids or newborns means being prepared for the unexpected.

 When should I schedule my pregnancy or newborn session?